 Getting Around Chania

-In our research we found that some of the best things to see and do in Chania, Crete could only be reached with a car or private tour.
-So we decided to rent a car in Chania, Crete – and we’re so glad that I did!
-We were able to see and do so many things at our own pace.
+We found that some of the best things to see and do in Chania could only be reached with a car or tour.
+So we decided to rent a car – and we’re so glad that I did!
+However, driving in Crete is not easy.
+We were visiting in the spring shoulder season, and can only imagine the congestion in summertime.

-Car Rental Crete Chania
+Car Rental in Chania Tips

-The good news is that a car rental in Chania, Crete is fairly affordable (although gasoline can cost a pretty penny).
+The good news is that a car rentals are fairly affordable (although gasoline can cost a pretty penny).
+There are several companies at the Crete Chania Airport – although some are a short walk to the left of the airport exit.

 Best Places To Stay in Chania, Crete

-Domus Renier Boutique Hotels Chania
+Domus Renier Boutique Hotel

 Located just steps from the Old Harbor and offering lighthouse views, the Domus Renier Boutique Hotel gets top ratings for their comfortable rooms, friendly staff and excellent breakfast.